atenbensel/SummarizeAIExtension/README.md

 # Summarize AI Chrome Extension

-Summarize AI is a Chrome extension that allows you to summarize web pages using an AI-powered text summarization API.
+SummarizeAI is a Chrome extension that allows you to summarize web pages using an AI-powered text summarization API.
 It provides a convenient way to extract key information from lengthy texts, saving you time and effort.

 ## Features